 Common Pool Heating System Problems

 Take a deeper look into the issues that prevent your pool from heating and running properly.
-Know the signs of heater malfunctions so you can get heating repairs in Westminster done on time.
+Know the signs of heater malfunctions so you can get heating repair in Thornton, CO done on time.
 Here are some indications of heater malfunctions:

 It is a common problem that most pool owners face.
 If your heater does not turn on or does not ignite, it can be due to a faulty switch.
 Check the switch, thermostat settings, and the supply valve for the gas and pilot.
 The valve and pilot position should be correct without any loose connections.